ginstrom/paladin-novel/cline_docs/characters.md

     *   Forms alliance with Iron Covenant through Thorek Ironheart (Ch 14).
     *   Commits to continental war against slave trade (Ch 15).
     *   Rejects religious authority, accepts excommunication threat (Ch 16).
+    *   **Leads first major battle**: Commands defense against 200 professional soldiers, costly victory (Ch 17).
-    *   **Mercy over vengeance**: Captures Borin and Kael (now slave catchers) but shows mercy, sending them with a warning message (planned).
+    *   **Mercy over vengeance**: Captures Borin and Kael (now slave catchers) but shows mercy, sending them with a warning message (Ch 18).
-    *   **Final transformation**: After climactic battle, finds Borin dead and heals wounded Kael, who becomes a priest of Alanyi (planned).
+    *   **Political leadership**: Rejects Noble Knights' classist alliance, commits to true equality (Ch 19).
+    *   **Divine recognition**: Heals ancient shadow-touched wound, gains Circle of Whispers endorsement (Ch 20).
+    *   **Revolutionary leader**: Coordinates three-army alliance for final campaign (Ch 21).
-*   **Character Arc:** Vengeance → Unconscious shift to protection → Realization → Active mercy → Divine redemption
+*   **Character Arc:** Vengeance → Unconscious shift to protection → Realization → Active mercy → Divine redemption → Revolutionary leader
 *   **Relationships:**
-    *   Former comrade of Borin and Kael (betrayers, later redeemed through mercy).
+    *   Former comrade of Borin and Kael (betrayers, later shown mercy).
     *   Ally and leader to Pell and Sim.
     *   Rescuer and protector of Alia, Dax, and Lira.
     *   Received aid from Maera.
     *   Student of Silviana Starweaver in divine arts.
     *   Military ally of Thorek Ironheart and Iron Covenant.
     *   Leader of growing liberation movement.
+    *   Recognized by Circle of Whispers as true paladin.
-*   **Current Status/Location:** Leading valley settlement of ~200 people, preparing for continental war (End of Chapter 16).
+*   **Current Status/Location:** Leading valley settlement of ~500 people, preparing for three-army continental campaign (End of Chapter 21).

 ## Pell
 *   **Bio/Description:** A thief, lean and sharp-eyed, perpetually alert and calculating.
 Resourceful, skilled with knives, and adept at picking locks and acquiring items (e.g., a file to remove manacles).
 A capable and ruthless fighter when necessary.
 Loyal to Gond and Sim.
 Initially described in Chapter 2 as being chained with Sim.